lexcion/cse15l-lab-reports/lab-report-5-week-10.md

 ![Image](report5pictures/examplemy.png)

-Once I printed all the tests, I found two tests that had differing outputs.
+Once I printed all the tests, I found two tests that had differing outputs by manually looking for differences in test results for the same markdown file.

-**TEST ONE**
+**PART 2: TEST ONE**

-The first test is test number 567, which you can see the file of at: https://github.com/lexcion/markdown-parser/blob/main/report5tests/567.md
+The first test with differing outputs is test number 567, which you can see the file of at: https://github.com/lexcion/markdown-parser/blob/main/report5tests/567.md

 This was an output from the provided parser:
 ![Image](report5pictures/labtest1.png)